The Oral-B Pro 100 serves a purpose, it does what it needs to do.

 2. Which other brushes should I consider?

-You benefit from a slimmer handle, battery status information and a more powerful and effective cleaning action.
+This comes with a slimmer handle, battery status information and a more powerful and effective cleaning action.

 It offers a much more powerful motor and improved cleaning action over the Pro 100.
 It also has a pressure sensor, additional cleaning mode and twice the battery life in a handle that is actually slimmer.